sebastienrousseau/shokunin/examples/example.com/contents/offline.md

 # Front Matter (YAML)

 author: "Sebastien Rousseau" ## The author of the page. (max 64 characters)
-banner_alt: "Snow Mountain With Aurora Borealis" ## The banner alt of the site.
+banner_alt: "Beautiful cityscape" ## The banner alt of the site.
 banner_height: "600" ## The banner height of the site.
 banner_width: "1000" ## The banner width of the site.
-banner: "https://kura.pro/unsplash/images/banners/jonatan-pie-EvKBHBGgaUo-unsplash.jpg" ## The banner of the site.
+banner: "https://kura.pro/unsplash/images/banners/tianyi-ma-WiONHd_zYI4-unsplash.jpg" ## The banner of the site.
 cdn: "https://kura.pro" ## The CDN of the site.
 charset: "utf-8" ## The charset of the site. (default: utf-8)
 cname: "kaishi.one" ## The cname value of the site